 Insulating your pipes reduces the risk of damage when they freeze and thaw in cold weather

-Fitting smoke alarms around your home can also lower your insurance premiums
+Fitting smoke alarms around your home isn’t just common sense in safety terms, it can also lower your insurance premiums

 "Home insurance is a great way to protect your home and belongings against the things we can’t plan for.
 We'll help you find the right cover for your home, whether it's protection in the event of a flood or fire, insurance for an unoccupied property, or help with a burst pipe in the middle of the night - so you can rest easy and concentrate on the things that matter most."

 - Kate Devine, head of home insurance

 Each home is different, so standard home insurance might not be right for everyone.
 You might need a specialised home insurance policy if you’re looking to get cover for: